 Interventional Pain Management & Spine Specialist located in Lake Geneva, WI & Kenosha, WI

 Everyone gets neck pain from time to time, usually because of improper neck mechanics or whiplash.
-If yours lasts for more than a few days, board-certified interventional pain medicine specialist Cyril Philip, MD, offers nonsurgical and minimally invasive treatment options at Midwest Sports and Interventional Spine in Franklin, Wisconsin.
+If yours lasts for more than a few days, board-certified interventional pain medicine specialist Cyril Philip, MD, offers nonsurgical and minimally invasive treatment options at Midwest Sports and Interventional Spine in Franklin and Kenosha, Wisconsin.
 To start your individualized neck pain treatment plan, call Midwest Sports and Interventional Spine or request an appointment online today.

 Neck pain is discomfort, mild or severe, that occurs or originates in your cervical spine.
 Your cervical spine is the portion of your spine in your neck, which connects your head to your torso.